maryrosr/18624_aes_final_project/README.md

 # Final Project

-This is an example outline you can modify and use in your final project submission.
-You are not required to use this exact template

 ## Mini AES

 I chose to implement "mini" AES decryption.
 My AES decryption module will take in a 16-bit key and a 16 bit ciphertext and output a 16 bit plaintext.
 In order for AES to function on 16 bit inputs, I simplified some of the traditional AES algorithms to work on bits instead of bytes.
 However, my implementation is reversible - given a decrypted plaintext and key, if encrypted using the inverse of my module, it will generate the same ciphertext the plaintext was decrypted from.